 Side By Side Details

 We choose two popular styles from both brands that are comparable.
 First, we’ll start with the Vessi Weekend and the Allbirds Wool Runner.
-They both keep it pretty simple with minimal branding a small logo on the heel of both shoes.
+They both keep it pretty simple with minimal branding and a small logo on the heel of both shoes.

 The Vessi Weekend has a classic sneaker style and a wider toe box.
 In contrast, Allbirds Wool Runner is much more simplistic with a tighter and softer toe box.
 The material used is one of the most significant differences between the two shoe brands.
 Since the material is softer with Allbirds, it’s common to see a “toe-hump” as your big toe pushes out the toe box.